rajesh-cs18/softEng_assignment/paper3/readme.md

 ### **ONE-SENTENCE**

+>*"Code comprehension is a vital mental process in any maintenance activity, in particular, when working with else block of an if-else statement, so, a plugin SimplyHover is introduced to work with-in Eclipse IDE to make things sorted."*

+### **INTRODUCTION**

->*"Code comprehension is a vital mental process in any maintenance activity, in particular, when working with else block of an if-else statement of a lengthy block and complex conditions, the developer often feels sluggish even aggressive to figure out exact negation of if's condition to execute the else block, for that reason a plugin SimplyHover is introduced to work with-in Eclipse IDE to make things sorted."*
+Code comprehension is a vital mental process in any maintenance activity, in particular, when working with else block of an if-else statement of a lengthy block and complex conditions, the developer often feels sluggish even aggressive to figure out exact negation of if's condition to execute the else block, for that reason a plugin SimplyHover is introduced to work with-in Eclipse IDE to make things sorted.

+### **RESEARCH METHODOLOGY**

+It's matter of daily programming practice, we often get our hands in hairs while setting the else block routines.
+Reseachers observered the facilities provided by different [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)s, Code and Text editors such as **collapse blocks, hover the starting of block, Prettifier** and others.\
+But the SimpyHover have capabilty to understand and execute the logical operators using values of used variables in test condtion.
+Then it will construct the negation of it and hover that.

-### **EXPLANATION**
+### **RESULTS**

+Proposed tool will help the concern developers to calmly work out, understand all possible situation when ***else*** block execute and find out the negation of every complex and lengthy ***if's condtion*** which cause ***else block*** to execute.

 [Click to move back](../readme.md)